docker-library/docs/influxdb/content.md

   influxdb
 ```

 This starts InfluxDB and mounts your local `./data` directory to persist data across container lifecycles.
-After the container starts, InfluxDB is available at `http://localhost:8086`.
+After the container starts, you can access InfluxDB at `http://localhost:8086`.

 Configure the container using environment variables: